Quantum squeezing cannot beat the standard quantum limit: Proof - Time-independent multiplicative Hamiltonian:

 In the above analysis, it may seem like we only consider quantum states and not measurements, however Eq.\,\eqref{eq:BCM} implicitly contains the Born rule.
 In particular, $\func{I}{\theta,t}$ is a projection of $\frac{\mathrm{d}\ket{\psi(\theta,t)}}{\mathrm{d} \theta}$ meaning that (for this Hamiltonian) the optimal measurement basis is a projection orthogonal to the eigenstates\footnote{Here orthogonal means at an angle of $90^{\circ}$, not anti-parallel.} \cite{Braunstein1996, Childs2000, Giovannetti2004, Pang2017}.
 Explicitly, for $\hham = \gamma \hat{\sigma}_z/2$ where $\hat{\sigma}_z$ is the Pauli-$z$ matrix, the measurement associated with $\funcwrt{I}{\theta,t}{1}$ is a projective measurement in the $x-y$ plane.
 Considering just a 2-dimensional space with discrete measurement outcomes, we can denote the measurement results as `1' and `0', thus allowing Eq.\,\eqref{eq:QFI} to be expressed as\footnote{We have used $\func{Pr}{0|\theta,t} = 1 - \func{Pr}{1|\theta,t}$, for a Bernoulli random variable taking only two values.}: \be \func{I}{\theta,t} = \left|\frac{\partial \func{Pr}{1|\theta,t}}{\partial \theta}\right|^{2} \frac{1}{\func{Pr}{1|\theta,t}\left(1-\func{Pr}{1|\theta,t}\right)}. \ee Here we can identify $\left|\frac{\partial \func{Pr}{1|\theta,t}}{\partial \theta}\right|$ and $\sqrt{\func{Pr}{1|\theta,t}\left(1-\func{Pr}{1|\theta,t}\right)}$ with the measurement signal and noise in Eq.\,\eqref{eq:SNR}, where the latter is called quantum projection noise \cite{Itano1993}.
 Note that the description of some quantum states as having intrinsically lower uncertainty is completely absent in this analysis, and in Eq.\,\eqref{eq:prob} the noise and signal are not independent\footnote{We should be careful when equating terms in Eq.\,\eqref{eq:SNR} and Eq.\,\eqref{eq:prob} because they are not identical.
 In Eq.\,\eqref{eq:SNR} the response of the meter is independent of the measurement, whereas in Eq.\,\eqref{eq:prob}, $\func{Pr}{1|\theta,t}$ depends on the measurement.}.

+With the addition of the counting approach detailed earlier, we have proved that ensembles containing pure squeezed states provide a worse uncertainty bound than unentangled ensembles for estimating parameters in time-independent, multiplicative Hamiltonians.
 In Appendix\,\ref{App:Mixed},\,\ref{App:General} we generalise the proof to the following situations.
 We show that if we consider: \begin{itemize} \item probability mixtures of squeezed states, then the information from these mixed states cannot exceed a single spin. \item the expected mean information, averaged over the prior probability distribution of $\theta$, then squeezed states cannot outperform a single spin. \item a modified claim concerning the projection of the gradient $\frac{\mathrm{d} \ket{\psi}}{\mathrm{d}\theta}$ orthogonal to $\ket{\psi}$, then a squeezed state cannot cannot outperform a single spin for estimation of signals in arbitrary time-dependent Hamiltonians $\hham(\theta, t)$. \end{itemize}